deepbsd/AcquireCo/README.md

 it gets added to the reducer properly, so the Edit method appears to be working I think.
 Just not sure where the disconnect is.
 It only applies to the 5yrEPSG value.

+15:05pm Saturday:  I took a long break and came back to the app.
+I immediately saw the problem.
+Simple naming error.
+Just had to follow the error through the reducer back to the state object.
+They had different names!
+Of course the value wouldn't get updated!!!
+All fixed now.

 TODO:

 * Okay, I'm gonna have to address the schema issue and make Smallcompany show some more information, which is going to ripple through